psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 :class: dropdown
 [Hampshire Advertiser - Saturday 12 December 1835](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000494/18351212/020/0003)

-At our Petty Sessions, on Saturday last, Repentance Adams, and Jane Wheeler, two old offenders, were sentenced to 14 days in the House of Correction, for stealing turnips from Falrlee.
+At our Petty Sessions, on Saturday last, Repentance Adams, and Jane Wheeler, two old offenders, were sentenced to 14 days in the House of Correction, for stealing turnips from Fairlee.

 ```